If you would like to read my review of the last episode, click here.

 He thought he had formed a coalition to fight the troll but of course they folded, leading the troll to raise the amount of money he wanted.
 As Richard always does, he found a way to get the upper hand on the troll.

 The best part of the episode was a subplot relating to this involved Jared, anticipating having to pay a settlement to the patent troll, trying to negotiate a lower cloud storage rate.
 He was constantly kept on hold because they would not take him seriously.
 Dinesh convinced him to lie to them so Jared invented a completely different person to talk to them named Ed Chambers.
 What made it so great was that he was the polar opposite of Jared and Chambers actually ended up getting them a better deal and a lot more.
 Perhaps not liking who he had become, Jared fired Chambers, treating him like he was a real person.

-Another fun subplot in the episode involved Guilfoyle and a smart fridge.
+Another fun subplot in the episode involved Gilfoyle and a smart fridge.
 Their current fridge wasn’t working so Jian-Yang took it upon himself to buy an expensive, talking smart fridge.
-Of course Guilfoyle thought it was stupid and wanted to shut it up which was understandable.
+Of course Gilfoyle thought it was stupid and wanted to shut it up which was understandable.
 The fridge’s voice was kind of funny and did steal some scenes.
-Ultimately, Guilfoyle got the upper hand on Jian-Yang and the fridge.
+Ultimately, Gilfoyle got the upper hand on Jian-Yang and the fridge.

 Richard seemed to have won but the lawyer’s fees for setting up the coalition were more than the original settlement.
 Trying to improve his game, Erlich tried and failed to install a basketball net on his garage and fortunately for him, he was standing on the door when Richard closed it so Erlich broke his foot.